 PGM Recovery Plant Project—Quebec, Canada

 NovX21’s innovative process optimizes the recovery of resources while reducing the environmental impact, the recovery time and the energy usage by more than 90%.
-The qualities and properties of the technology are such that a plant could be installed in any region that can supply 200,000 salvaged vehicle-motors, equivalent to 200 tons/year of catalytic converters.
+The qualities and properties of the technology are such that a plant could be installed in any country that can supply at least 500,000 salvaged vehicle-motors, equivalent to 500 tons/year of catalytic converters.
 This volume allows the plant to operate around the clock at a Conversion Speed that would generate excellent gross profit margins.

-The plant consumes very little energy, about 4 kW per hour per reactor.
-Its footprint is small, at about 4,000 ft2 (371.6 m2) for a 200 TPY plant.
-Gaseous emissions consist of air, moisture and carbon dioxide from calcination.
+The plant consumes very little energy, about 4 kW per hour per chrolinator.
+Its footprint is small Gaseous emissions consist of air, moisture and carbon dioxide from calcination.
 The processing plant can be constructed quickly, requires minimal operator training and can be remotely controlled and supervised.

 NovX21 owns 100% of its PGM Recovery Process with no royalties and its patents have been issued in the U.S. in 2011 and in Canada in 2012.

 The Company’s 50 TPY demonstration plant, located near Quebec City, in St. Augustin-de-Desmaures, is permitted and generates revenues.
-The planned 200 TPY plant could generate C$29M in Revenues per year with gross profit margins of 35%.
+The planned 500 TPY plant could generate C$ 22-29M in Revenues per year with gross profit margins of 33%.
 Low CAPEX is required to build the PGM Recovery Plant with payback through revenues projected in 9 months.
-The plant, that requires only 4,000 ft2 of space, is scalable and capable of becoming fully operational in 8 – 12 months.
+The plant is scalable and capable of becoming fully operational in 9 – 12 months.

 PGM market evolving